eastgenomics/eggd_somalier_relate/README.md

 # eggd_somalier_relate

 ## What does this app do?
 This app runs Somalier (v0.2.12) to predict sex of samples.
-This app measures relatedness of samples and contains other QC metrics such as depth, het and hom of X chromosomes which enables us to predict sex os samples.
+This app measures relatedness of samples and contains other QC metrics such as depth, het and hom of X chromosomes which enables us to predict sex of samples.

 This app is based on https://github.com/brentp/somalier